Lucia Bronzetti: 2022: Major & WTA 1000 debuts, maiden WTA Tour final

 Bronzetti qualified for her first major at the 2022 Australian Open defeating Amandine Hesse, Valeria Savinykh, and Nao Hibino.
 She defeated Varvara Gracheva in the first round, before losing to world No. 1 and eventual champion, Ashleigh Barty, in the second.

 In March, she made her WTA 1000 main-draw debut as a lucky loser in Miami, reaching the fourth round with wins over Ajla Tomljanović and Stefanie Vögele and a walkover from Anna Kalinskaya, before losing to wildcard player Daria Saville.
 Following the tournament, she entered the top 100.

 Bronzetti made her main-draw debut as a wildcard at the Italian Open, but lost in the first round to Camila Osorio.
 She reached her first WTA semifinal at the Morocco Open with wins over eighth seed Anna Kalinskaya, Clara Burel, and third seed Nuria Párrizas Díaz, before losing to compatriot and eventual champion Martina Trevisan.
 She entered the main draws of both the French Open and Wimbledon, but failed to progress past the first round in both, losing to Jelena Ostapenko and Ann Li, respectively.

-Bronzetti reached her first WTA Tour final in Palermo with wins over Wang Xiyu, Elina Avanesyan, fifth seed Caroline Garcia,and Jasmine Paolini, before losing to sixth seed Irina-Camelia Begu in the championship match.
+Bronzetti reached her first WTA Tour final in Palermo with wins over Wang Xiyu, Elina Avanesyan, fifth seed Caroline Garcia, and Jasmine Paolini, before losing to sixth seed Irina-Camelia Begu in the championship match.

 Wins over Lily Miyazaki, Priscilla Hon, Victoria Jiménez Kasintseva and fifth seed Rebecca Peterson saw her make it through to the final at the WTA 125 Vancouver Open where she lost to qualifier Valentini Grammatikopoulou.

-2023: First career title
+2023: First WTA Tour title

 Bronzetti won her first WTA Tour title at the Morocco Open in May, with wins over Rebecca Peterson, eighth seed Tatjana Maria, fourth seed Alycia Parks, and second seed Sloane Stephens, before defeating Julia Grabher in the final.

 The following month, she reached her third final and first on grass at the Bad Homburg Open with wins over Julia Grabher, fourth seed Mayar Sherif and eighth seed Varvara Gracheva and the withdrawal of world No. 1, Iga Świątek, in the semifinal.
 Bronzetti lost to Kateřina Siniaková in the final but reached a new career-high ranking of No. 47 on 3 July.

 In August, Bronzetti reached the third round of the US Open, defeating 12th seed Barbora Krejčíková and Eva Lys, before losing to Zheng Qinwen.

 During the remainder of the season, she made three WTA 250 quarterfinals at the Guangzhou Open where she lost to Greet Minnen, the Ningbo Open where it was Linda Fruhvirtová who halted her progress, and the Jasmin Open where Jasmine Paolini defeated her.